Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Matthew Swanson - RBC Capital Markets LLC

-And then, if I could have one more, I know it's kind of early days right now, but beyond the performance gains of HyPer, is there anything in terms of TAM expansion, maybe deals or markets, that you now have the capabilities to go out after once (53:51) that comes out?
+And then if I could have one more, I know it's early days right now.
+But beyond the performance gains of HyPer, is there anything in terms of TAM expansion, maybe deals or markets, that you now have the capabilities to go out after, once that comes out?

 Adam Selipsky - Tableau Software, Inc.

-Yes.
-Well, it is early, and thanks for noting that.
+Yes, it is early, and thanks for noting that.
 But I think that one thing that HyPer allows us to expand is much larger data sets.
 You can all of a sudden do things in Tableau that you couldn't do before because of just the limitations around the size of data sets.
-So we demoed this on stage at Tableau Conference.
-It was actually pretty fun, and we just showed that HyPer slicing through huge data sets in a way that people hadn't seen before.
-So that got the crowd jazzed and excited.
+So we demoed this on stage at the Tableau Conference, which was actually pretty fun, and we just showed that HyPer slicing through huge data sets in a way that people really hadn't seen before.
+So that got the crowd really jazzed and excited.
 And we still have to make sure that's real world is coming through, but we're going to be very focused on that and are excited by it.

 Matthew Swanson - RBC Capital Markets LLC

-All right.
-Thank you.
+All right, thank you.

 Operator